Cajga/aws-console-url/README.md

 # AWS Management Console URL Generator
+When you have AWS cli access (IAM Access Key and Secret Key), an IAM role in an AWS account and you want to access the AWS Management Console through this role, you can use this tool to generate a URL that will allow you to sign in to the Console and have the permissions of the role.

-This Go application generates a sign-in URL for accessing the AWS Management Console.
-It uses AWS Security Token Service (STS) to assume a role and then uses the getSigninToken API to create a temporary session that can be used to log in to the AWS Console using a browser.
+The tool generates a federated sign-in URL using the AWS Security Token Service (STS) to assume a role and then uses the getSigninToken API to create a temporary session that can be used to log using a browser.

 It is based on the [Enable custom identity broker access to the AWS console](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_enable-console-custom-url.html) documentation from AWS.